Up

 See also: V-poxy

-The ever increasing aerodynamic stresses we expect our models to endure means its time for an aerospace grade adhesive product and AeroPoxy is it.
-AeroPoxy is a thixotropic, slow cure, aerospace grade, 2-part epoxy system.
-It is the strongest and best gripping adhesive we have found.
+The ever increasing aerodynamic stresses we expect our models to endure calls for for an Aerospace Grade adhesive product, and "Aeropoxy" is it.
+Aeropoxy is a thixotropic, slow cure, Aerospace Grade, 2-part epoxy system.
+It is the strongest and best gripping adhesive for all types of composite material bonding to other materials such as wood, plastic, and aluminum.

 The glue gun is very high quality and there are two sizes of auto mix nozzles provided.
 Just squeeze the trigger and apply as needed.